RJ-1998/django-import-large-csv-tutorial/README.md

   </div>
 </div>

+> You can also read the whole article on [my blog](https://rishabh-tech-blog.vercel.app/blog/how-to-import-large-csv-file-in-django-admin)

 ## Overview

 In this tutorial, we will look at an alternative approach to import csv files in django-admin.
 This tutorial is intended for intermediate to advanced level developers.
-All the code related to the tutorial is available in the repo
+All the code related to the tutorial is available in the repo.
-`repo-link-to-be-inserted`.

 ## Introduction